gizatt/scene_generation/README.md

 - Deep dive into Drake MBT random support -- try porting the generative model over to that language.
   - Can I ask for the same derivatives (w.r.t. the primitive distribution inputs)?
   - Can I at least sample feasible configurations?
-- Resolve the improper X vs Y scaling fitting that I observed at the end of the 9.660 final project push: make a simple single-object model distributed with higher variance in X than Y (or vice versa) and make sure that works properly, and that making that fix improves the fits in the 2-object case.
+- Finish resolving the improper X vs Y scaling fitting that I observed at the end of the 9.660 final project push: make a simple single-object model distributed with higher variance in X than Y (or vice versa) and make sure that works properly, and that making that fix improves the fits in the 2-object case.
+I think the fixes I've made (mostly due to my misunderstanding of how VI was working and what latent variables needed to exist) should have fixed this now.
+- Refactor:
+  - Move models into a subfolder to start simplifying new notebooks.
+  - Clean out and reorganize data with proper train/valid/test split.